tauri-apps/wry/README.md

   cargo run --example servo
   ```

+    - Or if you are using Nix or NixOS:

+    ```
+    nix-shell ../servo/etc/shell.nix --run 'cargo run --example servo'
+    ```

 ## Future Work

-- Add more window and servo features to make it feel more like a general webivew library.
+- Add more window and servo features to make it feel more like a general webview library.
 - Improve Servo's development experience.
 - Multi webviews and multi browsing contexts in the same window.